Introduction

 To make sure confidential data are not accidentally saved or shared, make sure that you do not save any hard coded information in your nodes and workflows.
 In detail, this means the following:

 Another option to secure credentials is to encrypt them.
-The Credentials Configuration or Credentials Widget nodes allow the user specify credentials at runtime.
+The Credentials Configuration or Credentials Widget nodes allow the user to specify credentials at runtime.

 Configuration nodes provide input parameters to other nodes in the workflow.
 They do this through flow variables.
 This means that if the flow variable output of the Configuration node is connected to another node, that node can access the input parameters set in the Configuration node.